codefori/docs/docs/pages/api/extending.md

 ```

 ## Event listener

+> This event API is not yet available.

 The Code for IBM i API provides an event listener.
 This allows your extension to fire an event when something happens in Code for IBM i.